cni-iisc/cni-website/_opportunities/Research-Associate.md

 **Position:** Research Associate

-We are seeking a motivated Research Associate (RA) to join the Data Center Network (DCN) and Cloud Research group at the Centre for Networked Intelligence (CNI), IISc.
-The successful candidate will be actively involved in research projects focussed on sustainable computing,and network performance optimization.
+We are seeking a few motivated Research Associates (RAs) to join the Distributed Systems Research group at the Centre for Networked Intelligence (CNI).
+The successful candidates will be actively involved in one of the following research projects: (a) Sustainable computing for model-training and inference in machine learning (ML), (b) Distributed ML over heterogeneous compute environments, and (c) Network transport protocols optimized for Data Center workloads.
+All the above projects are collaborative with leading industry and research labs.
 This role requires solid technical and quantitative skills and a passion for research.

 **Location:** Indian Institute of Science campus, Bengaluru.
 This is a full-time on-campus position.